 There is a tiny version of literally everything – houses, cities, roads, volcanoes, stations, airports, festivals, beaches, swimming pools and little people.
 There are buttons that you can press to play around and move the trains, make people dance and move other things around.

 Miniatur Wunderland is the largest model railway and airport in the world.
+It is also the most elaborate one.
 The exhibit has 1300 trains with multiple carriages and many other moving vehicles.
 That’s not it, the exhibit keeps increasing as more pieces are added on to it periodically.

 8) Climb on Rickmer Rickmers – Hamburg’s beloved sailing ship